 After receiving a Degree in Painting from NYU, I began working in clay in 1991, desiring a three-dimensional canvas.
 The intersection of painting and clay has fueled more than two decades of exploration in ceramics.

 In 1995, I received an MFA in Ceramics from RISD.
 I was awarded Massachusetts’ highest honor -- an Artist Fellowship in Crafts in 2009.
 My work has been shown in numerous exhibits across the country and internationally.
-Some highlights are The Archie Bray Foundation, American Museum of Ceramic Art, Howard Yezerski Gallery, San Angelo Museum of Art, Blanc de Chine Artist in Residence, China, and permanent collections of The Crocker Art Museum, CA, Lawrence Art Center, KS, and The Staten Island Institute of Arts and Sciences, NY.
+Recently I was invited to be a resident artist in China at the Blanc de Chine International Residency, in Dehua.
+Other highlights include The Archie Bray Foundation, American Museum of Ceramic Art, Howard Yezerski Gallery, San Angelo Museum of Art, and permanent collections of The Crocker Art Museum, CA, Lawrence Art Center, KS, and The Staten Island Institute of Arts and Sciences, NY.